hr.jpg

 flash swimming in the pool

 Pictured above is our neighbor Scott's Dam.
 He's got a 4" diameter PVC pipe out of it, running down the creek about 15'.
 The total head here is about 3'.
 Our goal is to build a small hydro electric plant.
 In the past he had a machine he'd built from a squirrel cage blower, with a belt, to a PM DC motor.
 It produced about 1 amp, give or take a bit and he ran it year round for 2 years.
 It provided most of his power during that time, more than enough for a couple lights and a radio.
-Scott came up this spring and helped build a wind turbine for his place, Click Here to see that!
+Scott came up this spring and helped build a wind turbine for his place.
 We figured, if we built a similar alternator for the hydro plant, that we did for his wind turbine, and perhaps improved the wheel a bit, we could capture a bit more power from this dam!

 bits of metal